Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ### Construction and registration

-Your data objects are instantiated by the DI container, so they should have a constructor that takes a service provider, and passes it to the base class as follows.
+Your data objects are instantiated by the DI container, so they should have a constructor that takes a service provider and passes it to the base class as follows.

 ```cs
 public class SalesOrderObject : DataObject